troclaux/notes/aws.md

 > uses Natural Language Processing (NLP) to extract insights about the content of documents

-- fully managed and serverless service
+- fully-managed and serverless service
 - uses machine learning to find insights and relationships in text
 - capabilities
   - analyzes text using tokenization